therealanby/LearningDHTML/README.md

 Note: I'm using vscode to make all the files.
 The vscode preview for .md files show the color and formats for html stuff but github does not.

+Note #2: Don't expect too much out of this.
+I'm pretty lazy so I take little notes and do basically no practice on the content.
+More of these folders will just contain note files.
+I also will skip a bunch of days because of school work.

 **Days**

 *HTML*